-- Chang, Leslie T. Factory Girls: From Village to City in a Changing China. - Other short readings and other online sources.
+- Chang, Leslie T. Factory Girls: From Village to City in a Changing China. (available in the bookstore or online) - Other short reading and other online sources.

 Optional: Grammar handbook

 You are not required to purchase a grammar and language usage handbook, but it will come in handy if you have a handbook from another course.
 If you do not, please consult this excellent online source: OWL AT PURDUE or grammar rules.